50 Ways to Spend Your Next Mental Health Day

 While it would certainly be ideal to have the option to take a mental health day whenever we need it, I’m the first to acknowledge that taking a full day off from work isn’t feasible for many of us.
 Even if you can’t afford to take a whole day off, there are tons of ways you can be better to yourself while at work, at home, and everywhere in between.

-You are disorganized.
+You are feeling disorganized.

 You wake up each day, putting out one fire after the other.
 Your mind races always and when one more task gets shoved onto your plate by someone else, you feel like a cup that is on the cusp of overflowing.
 Everything seems equally important.
 You don’t know how you’ll ever get on top of your life.
 There is just too much to do, and no time to do it.
 You often avoid these feelings by binge-watching your favorite show on Netflix or scrolling through social media.